heart normally beats in a regular rhythm and rate that is just right for the

 caffeine (including coffee, tea, colas, and chocolate).
 Some nonprescription

 medicines (such as Excedrin) contain caffeine.
-Caffeine can increase your heart
+Caffeine may increase your heart rate.

 - Cut back or eliminate alcohol and